Cardiological diagnostics: overview of examination methods

 Cardiological diagnostics generally do not require any extensive preparation.
 We recommend wearing comfortable clothing, as this makes the physical examination and technical measurements easier.
 In some cases, it may be advisable to avoid caffeinated drinks or nicotine for a short time, as these stimulants can affect the heart rate and blood pressure.
 If preparatory measures are required for the cardiological diagnostics, we will discuss these with you in advance.

-General conditions for cardiological functional diagnostics in Munich
+Framework conditions for cardiological diagnostics in Munich

 Would you like to have your cardiological diagnostics carried out by us and have questions about examination methods, organisational procedures or the required documents?
 Please get in touch with us and we will clarify everything else in a personal consultation.